birbkeks/birbpack/README.md

 # How to install modpack with Prism/ATlauncher: (Recommended)

 1. Install the modpack from [here](https://github.com/birbkeks/rinimc-modpack/releases/download/modpack/RiniModpack.mrpack)
-2. Click on "Add Instance", then "Import" and select "RiniModpack.mrpack".
+2. Click on "Add Instance", then "Import" and select `RiniModpack.mrpack`.

 # How to install mods manually:

 1. Install Fabric from [here](https://fabricmc.net/use/installer/).
 2. Download the mod zip file from [here](https://github.com/birbkeks/rinimc-modpack/releases/download/mod-zip/client-mods.zip).
-3. Open your Minecraft directory and find the "mods" folder.
+3. Open your Minecraft directory and find the `mods` folder.

+- For Windows: Press Ctrl + R and type `%appdata%` then press enter, it's in the `.minecraft` folder.

+- For Linux: It's located in `~/.minecraft` directory.

+- For MacOS: It's located in `~/Library/Application Support/minecraft` directory.

-4. Unzip "client-side.zip" file in "mods" directory.
+4. Unzip `client-side.zip` file in the `mods` directory.
 5. Open the Minecraft launcher you use and select "Fabric" from the versions menu.

 # Mods that are included in this modpack: